alessia-andrisani/TeachHear/README.md

 TeachHear helps language teachers who want to engage their students better by simplifying the preparation for classes using songs to create exercises.
 ___
 It has been developed in `SwiftUI` for `iPad` at targets `iOS 15.2`.
-We also access the `Musixmatch` Api to retrieve the lyrics for the songs and the `YouTube` Api to play the music video in a player embedded in the app.
+We also access the `Musixmatch` API to retrieve the lyrics for the songs and the `YouTube` API to play the music video in a player embedded in the app.

 TeachHear has been localised in 5 languages: English, Italian, French, Spanish and German.
 ___